utecx-development/ud-file-configuration/README.md

 ```

-How does the data look when it's formatted`
+How does the data look when it's formatted?
 -
 ```
 string:hello=world;